 What types of professionals are involved?

 There are different professionals that may or may not be involved in the treatment process of BPD.
-These might include counsellors, psychotherapists, doctors/psychiatrist, mental health nurses, support workers, social workers, and occupational therapists.
-These terms might be confusing, but the main difference is in the training that each of these professionals have received.
+These might include counsellors, psychotherapists, doctors/psychiatrists, mental health nurses, support workers, social workers, and occupational therapists.
+These terms might be confusing, but the main difference is in the training that each of these professionals has received.

-Compared to psychotherapists, counsellors tend to have had a shorter training and they help people deal with their issues on a more short-term basis.
-There may be school-based counsellors available that children and young people can approach at their own school.
+Compared to psychotherapists, counsellors tend to have shorter training and they help people deal with their issues on a more short-term basis.
+There may be school-based counsellors available that children and young people can approach at their own schools.
 Here at Mindsum, we have counsellors that are available to provide support.

 Mental health nurses